Coding-Enthusiast/FinderOuter/README.md

 hints helping user figure out what is needed.
 It always consist of filling some text boxes and selecting some options and finally clicking the `Find` button.
 This eliminates the need to read long guide pages on how to use the application.
 Each option also has some example cases that can show a simple preview of how each option should be filled for different cases.

-Each recovery option and their parts are written from scratch and all those parts down to the basic cryptography used (such as SHA, ECC,...) are specialized for maximum efficiency.
+FinderOuter is specialized for maximum efficiency, each recovery option and their parts are written from scratch and all those parts down to the basic cryptography used (such as SHA, ECC,...) are specialized for that operation.

-Thanks to [.Net core](https://github.com/dotnet/core) and [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia) this tool can run on all operating systems.
+Thanks to [.Net core](https://github.com/dotnet/core) and [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia) FinderOuter can run on all operating systems.
-This project is written fully in C# and is 100% open source.
+This project is written fully in C# and is 100% open source and will always remain free to use.
+You can make a donation if you found this tool useful.
 FinderOuter is still in beta and under development.
 New features are slowly added and everything is optimized.
 Contribution is always welcome.
 Please report any bugs you find or any improvement suggestions you have by creating a new [issue](https://github.com/Coding-Enthusiast/FinderOuter/issues/new/choose).

-## Preview
+## Quick guide
 1. Select an option from this list depending on what you want to recover
 2. Read the instructions
 3. Fill in the required information